8 Substitutes for Butter in Cookies (Dairy-Free Options)

 If you’re looking to make chocolate chip cookies without butter, you’ll be happy to know that there are a number of great substitutes.
 In fact, most of the time you won’t even be able to taste the difference.
-So, if you’re dairy-free or out of butter, here are some of the best substitutes for butter in chocolate chip cookies.
+So, if you’re dairy-free or out of butter, here are some great substitutes for butter in cookies including olive oil, vegan butter, peanut butter, or even pumpkin puree.

-There are lots of different ingredients you can use as alternatives to butter in your chocolate chip cookie recipes.
+There are lots of different ingredients you can use as alternatives to butter in your chocolate chip cookie recipes, or any type of cookie recipes.

 Whilst all of these will work well in a pinch, each will affect the cookies in a slightly different way.
 Some may affect the flavor, and some the texture, so your results may be a little different than you are used to.
 You may find t